WNKJ

-WNKJ is a Christian radio station licensed to Hopkinsville, Kentucky, broadcasting on 89.3 MHz FM.
+WNKJ is a Christian radio station licensed to Hopkinsville, Kentucky, broadcasting on 89.3 FM.
 The station serves the areas of Hopkinsville, Kentucky, and Clarksville, Tennessee, and is owned by Pennyrile Christian Community, Inc.

 History

 The station began operations on August 3, 1981.
 The station's programming schedule was expanded to a 24/7 schedule in 1987 when the station joined Moody Radio Network.

 Programming

 WNKJ's programming includes Christian talk and teaching shows such as Truth for Life with Alistair Begg, Insight for Living with Chuck Swindoll, Turning Point with David Jeremiah, Revive our Hearts with Nancy Leigh DeMoss, Back to Genesis by the Institute for Creation Research, The Alternative with Tony Evans, Focus on the Family, and Unshackled!

 Rebroadcasters

 WNKJ is simulcast on 91.7 WNLJ in Madisonville, Kentucky, as well as low powered translators on 92.1 in Murray, Kentucky, 98.9 in Dickson, Tennessee, and 101.7 in Providence, Kentucky.